As Google Advances Its Interests, It Serves As Huawei Emissary To U.S.

 Hirschhorn served in the Commerce Department during the Obama administration as an undersecretary for industry and security.

 According to former Commerce officials, it's standard for companies to reach out to the department about their ability to do business abroad.
-But the foreign partner is often at the table too, able to talk and be questioned.
+But the foreign partner is often at the table, too, able to talk and be questioned.

 Hirschhorn says the process changes once the U.S. government decides to take enforcement action – as it did last month when the U.S. banned Huawei.
 He says company financials should not be considered alongside national security decisions.
-And, he says, if Huawei gets what it wants, through Google's efforts, that sends a "very, very bad message" to people who break American rules.
+And, he says, if Huawei gets what it wants, through Google's efforts, that sends a "very, very bad message" to people who break U.S. rules.

 "If I know that my government or my powerful business partner can basically fix a ticket if I get one, I won't worry about speeding," Hirschhorn says.